Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 These are the simplest designs and are mostly used with high power output lasers.
 In these lasers laser gas is continuously vacuumed through a discharge tube by means of a vacuum pump.

-A portion of the carbon dioxide contained in the gas mixture is split into carbon monoxide and oxygen by means of a direct current discharge.
-The gas mixture is continuously circulated, allowing more efficient removal of heat loss through several pumps in the system.
+In the laser system, a fraction of the carbon dioxide in the gas mixture is dissociated into carbon monoxide and oxygen using a direct current discharge.
+The gas mixture is continually circulated through the system with the help of multiple pumps, which enhances the efficiency of heat removal and minimizes heat loss.

 Sealed Off Laser

-There are mirrors at each end which form a resonant cavity.
-A nickel cathode heated to 300°C can also catalyze the recombination process.
-These two procedures increase operating life to several thousand hours.
+Mirrors at both ends of the setup create a resonant cavity.
+Additionally, a nickel cathode heated to 300°C can facilitate the recombination process.
+These methods together enhance the operating lifespan of the laser to several thousand hours.

 WaveGuide Laser